madoos/phone-api/README.md

 - Linter with eslint
 - Automatic code format with prettier-eslint
 - Automatic changelog creation `npm run changelog`
+- Use mongoose to maintain the data integrity in mongo

 ## Development approach